TumiLabsJN/rumiaifinal/ContentAnalysis.md

 # ContentAnalysis.md - Independent Content Intelligence System
-## Brainstorm
-**Captions/Hashtag**
-Stage 3.2.5 selects videos from /insights, and distributes them to the unified buckets.

-A. Add to Temporal_compute analysis:
-   - Captions
-   - All hashtags used

-Then, we can refactor part of stage 3.2.5 , to also extract captions and hashtags used and pass them to a new .JSON which Content analysis will use

-**Transcriptions**
-For Speech Transcription, its current output: rumiaifinal\speech_transcriptions

-We need to find a way to move the transcriptions to their relevant bucket duration file (Right now we just move temporal)

-### Roadmap
-1. After you run your tests, make a copy of the transcripts and place them in /home/jorge/rumiaifinal/ContentAnalysis/

 ## Overview

 **Purpose**: Analyze video content (transcripts, captions, hashtags) to extract content intelligence insights independent of the ML pipeline constraints.